livmenezes/programming-practices/README.md

 # cs-programming-practice
-Works from the Programming Practice class at the Computer Science colllege graduation.
+Exercises from the Programming Practice class at the Computer Science colllege graduation.